Interactive demo powered by SLAtech Education Add SLAtech Education to your school →

 Read, then go speak

-Eight short reads you can finish over a coffee and use in your very next lesson.
+Twenty short reads you can finish over a coffee and use in your very next lesson.

 How to Learn a Language Faster: 6 Evidence-Based Habits